Huddersfield Town 0 Manchester United 2: How the newspapers reported the FA Cup loss

-A Romelu Lukaku double dumped Huddersfield Town out of the FA Cup in a Fifth Round clash marred by VAR controversy.
+A Romelu Lukaku double dumped Huddersfield Town out of the FA Cup in a Fifth Round clash marred by Video Assistant Referee (VAR) controversy.

 While the decision to utilise technology and aid officials has been widely embraced, the trial period has not been without its problems.